Empowering Canadians with connectivity

 Working together to #EndBullying

-We work collaboratively with many of our partners in communities across Canada to promote the important #EndBullying message, including WE, the CFL and Hockey Canada.
+We work collaboratively with many of our partners in communities across Canada to promote the important #EndBullying message, including the CFL and Hockey Canada.

 Canadian Football League (CFL)